JacobPulk/art/README.md

 #### Constructing functions
 When a **scheme** is used to construct a function, the order of construction is more or less backwards with respect to the order of calculation.
 The first node constructed is a root, representing a final calculated value of the function.
 According to the scheme, the algorithm repeatedly appends child nodes (arguments) to the function (again, a DAG), creating new nodes and grafting existing nodes, until all nodes have all their arguments saturated.
 6 root nodes are used, one for each value of the function; the DAGs they root may or may not be connected to one another.
 To the extend they are connected, the effects of the 7 values will be more coherent in the final image, because their functions depend on shared arguments (nodes).
 Thus, a **scheme**, applied through this stochastic process, generates the 6-valued function that almost fully determines an image.

+#### Details
+The description above is represented in the graphs produced by the `EXPORT SCHEME GRAPHS` setting.
+However, each kind in a scheme has some further specifications not shown there.

+Option lists: a kind specifies its options (the kinds that its children/arguments can be) as one or more ordered lists.
+For example, a `4-POWER` might be able to take a `5-SIGMOID` as its first argument with a `4-POW` as its second argument, but not the opposite.
+In the graph depiction, there are no ordered lists, each kind is connected to each kind that is an option for any of its arguments.

+Option preferences: A kind specifies its option lists in a particular order, ranked by likelihood, along with an amount to shuffle this order each time, and defaults to fall back on.
+Obviously none of this is represented in the graph, as the graph does not even indicate full option lists.

+Degree: Some mini-functions can take an arbitrary number of arguments (e.g. `MINX`, `AMEAN`).
+A kind for one of these mini-functions specifies a range of degrees (a range of numbers of arguments) it can take.

+Maximum count: Each kind specifies how many cords of that kind the scheme is allowed to produce in a rope.
+Once that many are in the rope, the scheme will do its best to avoid adding more.

 <br>

 ### Themes